paulissoft/oracle-tools/jdbc/smart-pool-data-source/README.md

 - the minimum, average and maximum elapsed time for getting a connection from the pool;
 - the latter broken down into physical, logical and proxy connections.

-This must be gathered for four levels:
+This must be gathered for two levels:
 1. grand total (all types combined)
-2. total for all pool data sources of a certain type (i.e. Hikari or Oracle)
-3. total per combined pool data source
-4. per original pool data source
+2. per pool data source

-Pool statistics are displayed in debugging mode on every connection request (only level 4) and when an original pool data source closes.
+Pool statistics are displayed in debugging mode on every connection request (only level 2) and when an original pool data source closes.
 In the latter case the statistics are consolidated to the next lower level.
-And that continues as long as the lower level is also just closed.
 Please note that a combined pool is considered closed when all original pools joined to the combined pool have been closed.

 ### What are the advantages of this library?